-Stata users can download an ado file (sharetom.ado & sharetom.hlp) from the data download website: http://cdata28.uvt.nl/sharedatadissemination/users/login.
-This program recodes missing values to Stata's "extended missing values" and labels them appropriately.
+Stata users can download an ado file (sharetom.ado & sharetom.hlp) from the data download website: https://share-project.centerdata.nl/sharedatadissemination/users/login.

+The program recodes missing values to Stata's "extended missing values" and labels them appropriately.
 Stata's extended missing values, e.g. ".a" or ".b", are treated the same way as system missing values ".".
 This means, in a tabulate var-command they are not tabulated, unless you add the missing option (tabulate var, missing). sharetom should run before you do any other changes to the data.

-The new release also comes with an update of sharetom. sharetom5 builds on its predecessors and is compatible with all release versions previously covered by sharetom4.
-In addition, the new missing codes were integrated into the program which also covers the new missing codes from gv allwaves cv r as well as those of easySHARE.
+The recent version sharetom5 builds on its predecessors and is compatible with all release versions previously covered by sharetom4.
+In addition, the new missing codes were integrated into the program which also covers the new missing codes from gv_allwaves_cv_r as well as those of easySHARE.
+Please note that the new missing codes for gv_networks are not yet integrated in sharetom5.